A zine by and for young people

 UPDATE!
 The zine is now finished, and we are so enthusiastic about the results.
 You can find it on this page.

 In partnership with the 2020-2021 Feinberg Series, the Forbes, Jones, and Lilly Libraries are excited to announce a forthcoming zine about climate dreaming.
 All Western Massachusetts youth aged 18 and under are encouraged to submit.
 (Find the instructions in Spanish here.)

 What do you appreciate about the Earth?
 What could the future be like on a healthy planet?
 Where do you want to live when you’re older?

-The zine will be released in conjunction with the Feinberg Series event, Young People Fighting For Climate Change, on February 1, 2021.
+The zine will be released in conjunction with the Feinberg Series event, Young People Fighting For Climate Justice, on February 1, 2021.

 Take a walk around the block, and describe your neighborhood for folks of the future who can’t see it as it is now.
 What forms of life are there?
 What else do you notice?

 2. NATURE’S GIFTS

 The oxygen in the air we breathe is the result of an exchange between trees and humans, who each produce something the other needs (in trees’ case, CO2).
 What are some other ways in which nature and humans work together to make things we all (plants, animals, humans) need to survive, or some ways they could in the future?